Skrutz-Z/Skrutz-Z-DNA-GC-Content-Calculator/README.md

 ## 📞 Support

-For technical support or access requests, please contact the administrator.
+For technical support or access requests, please contact.

 ---

-**Made with ❤️ for the bioinformatics community**